LukasPookas3/Reddit-vs-Market/README.md

 In cases I have seen often, sentiment analysis was not able to capture what someone may have been feeling at a deeper level.
 This is especially more important in cases of mental health.
 Classifying text on the topics of depression or suicide are useful applications of sentiment analysis and need to be classified into many different emotions.
 With this notebook, I am looking to capture emotions felt by users online when they write text on the topic of depression.

-The current notebook was also to get an introductory feel for Cohere's capabilities.
 On a personal viewpoint, I agreed with a lot of the predictions of emotion classifications made on the input text, which I was impressed by.
 The predictions were made with a pre-trained classifier from Cohere's docs (https://docs.cohere.com/page/multilingual-sentiment-analysis).

 I used Cohere's `multilingual-22-12` model and `embed` function to create embeddings and predict the probability of each emotion for multiple languages.
 It worked seemlessly and was very easy to use.
 In the future, I hope to use a Production API key.